 10. Be willing to expose your ignorance.

 The dream situation is to have a new employee hit the ground running, but this is a fallacy.
-The best new employees we have had are ones who have a thirst for learning and aren’t afraid to expose what they don’t know.
+The best new employees we have had are ones who have a thirst for learning and aren’t afraid to expose themselves to what they don’t know.
 I would rather take four to six weeks of getting them acclimated than have one year of poor performance.

 —Mike McGee, The Starter League